ssadedin/bpipe/docs/Guides/Configuration.md

 classes (including Java libraries) creates some new problems when these files are used in complex configurations:

-- how can you define values that used within the configuration files without duplicating their definition in every file?
+- how can you define common values that are used across the configuration files without duplicating their definition in each file?
 - how can you use your own libraries within the configuration files?
-For example, you may want to build  your configuration through API calls, parsing files in custom formats or through database access
+For example, you may want to build  your configuration through API calls, parsing files in custom formats or through database access.
+Or you may wish to define a configuration model using type safe classes.

-To help solve this issue, Bpipe provides a special configuration file option with unique
-behaviour: the "bootstrap" configuration, which is named `bpipe.bootstrap.config`.
+To help solve this type of "meta configuration" problem, Bpipe provides a special configuration file option with unique behaviour: the "bootstrap" configuration, which is named `bpipe.bootstrap.config`.
 This file is unique in that:

 - it is loaded before any other configuration files
 - any `libs` defined in the bootstrap configuration are then available to the other